Skip to content

 # "=" needs to be used in combination with "[]"

-params_ns = PARAMS # Does not work
+params_ns = PARAMS # Doesn't work

 run["model/params"] = PARAMS # Works